|Title:||Neo Bankside, Southwark, London, UK|

 |Team:||Gillespies, RSHP, Growth Industry, Hoare Lea, Carillion, Frosts Landscape|

-The introduction of groves complements the planted language around Tate Modern, helping to seamlessly integrate the network of public spaces into the wider area.
+The elegant and tranquil landscaped gardens feature a beehive, orchard fruit trees, and a herb garden, providing residents with opportunities to engage with nature and escape the hustle and bustle of city life.
+The introduction of groves also complements the existing planted language around Tate Modern, integrating the network of public spaces into the wider area.

 2015 RIBA Stirling Judges' comments